 \subsection{Main Theorem: Universality}

 We now assemble the components---global irreducibility via Theorem~\ref{thm:tensor_mixing} and local infiniteness via the $T$'s constructed---to prove the central result of this work.

-\begin{theorem} Let $d = d_1 d_2 \cdots d_n$ be a proper composite dimension decomposed into pairwise coprime prime power factors (i.e., $d_k = p_k^{m_k}$ with $\gcd(d_i, d_j) = 1$ for $i\neq j$).
+\begin{theorem} Let $d = d_1 d_2 \cdots d_n$ be a proper composite dimension decomposed into pairwise coprime prime-power factors (i.e., $d_k = p_k^{m_k}$ with $\gcd(d_i, d_j) = 1$ for $i\neq j$).
 The group generated by the single-qudit Clifford group and the intra-qudit gates; that is, the group

 is dense in $\SU(d)$. \end{theorem} \begin{proof} We verify the conditions of Corollary~\ref{cor:finite_groups}.

 \textbf{1.
 Establishment of Local Irreducibility.} First, we ensure that the local action on every factor is irreducible.
 Consider a subsystem $k$ of dimension $d_k$. \begin{itemize} \item If $d_k = p$ is prime, by Theorem~\ref{thm:prime_irreducibility}, the local Clifford group $\mathcal{C}_{d_k}$ acts irreducibly on $\mathfrak{sl}(d_k, \mathbb{C})$. \item If $d_k = p^m$ is a prime power ($m \ge 2$), using Lemma~\ref{lem:induced_magic}, we obtain a local gate $T_{d_j}$.
 Since $\gcd(d_k, d_j)=1$, the order $s=d_j$ satisfies $s \nmid d_k$.
 Thus, $T_{d_j}$ satisfies the condition of Item 1 in Theorem~\ref{thm:prime_power_universality}, and consequently the local group $\langle \mathcal{C}_{d_k}, T_{d_j} \rangle$ acts irreducibly. \end{itemize} With irreducible local algebras established, the gates $\{CN_{k, k+1}\}$ serve as the mixing operators $V$.
 They do not normalize the product structure.
 By applying Theorem~\ref{thm:tensor_mixing}, the global group $G$ acts irreducibly on the global algebra $\mathfrak{sl}(d, \mathbb{C})$.